netdata/netdata/collectors/plugins.d/README.md

 Netdata will start it when it starts and stop it when it exits.

 If the external plugin exits or crashes, Netdata will log an error.
-If the external plugin exits or crashes without pushing metrics to netdata, Netdata will not start it again.
+If the external plugin exits or crashes without pushing metrics to Netdata, Netdata will not start it again.
 - Plugins that exit with any value other than zero, will be disabled.
 Plugins that exit with zero, will be restarted after some time.
 - Plugins may also be disabled by Netdata if they output things that Netdata does not understand.